Drodevbar/repositories-comparator-api/README.md

 |---|---|---|---|
 |1|/api/repository/{owner}/{name}|owner - (string, required) owner of the repository <br> name - (string, required) name of the repository|GET|

-If given repository was found, the API will respond with `200` status code and JSON body containing repository data, for example:
+If given repository was found, API will respond with `200` status code and JSON body containing repository data, for example:
 ```JSON
 {
   "forks_number": 1237,